-So, when B2B researchers use “search” to research business purchases, they are more likely to find what products, services, or solutions your B2B organization offers if you’ve uploaded your videos to YouTube.
-Your organization may even want to follow Google’s lead by creating multiple YouTube channels for different products and different countries.
+So, when B2B researchers use “search” to research business purchases, they are more likely to find what services, services, or solutions your B2B organization offers if you’ve uploaded your videos to YouTube.
+Your organization may even want to follow Google’s lead by creating multiple YouTube channels for different services and different countries.
 For example, Google has uploaded 18,000 videos to 55 YouTube channels and YouTube has uploaded another 17,100 videos to eight more of its own channels.

 From whom: Targeting the right people, creating great content, and uploading it to YouTube are essential to success, but the battle isn’t over.
 YouTube is a big place with lots of content for viewers to choose from.
 So, you need an effective video SEO strategy to help your B2B organization take full benefit of the platform’s functionalities.